-Whether a birthday, Christmas or just a nice surprise, I've selected 21 items, all available at the click of a button.
+Whether a birthday, Christmas, or just a nice surprise, I've selected 21 gifts for you to choose from, all available at the click of a button.

-I've created a diverse selection, because vegans come in all shapes and sizes: those who like to cook, those who like to wear their veganism on a t-shirt, those who like to read, and those who miss cheese!
+There's a diverse selection here, because vegans come in all shapes and sizes: those who like to cook, those who like to wear their veganism on a t-shirt, those who like to read, and those who miss cheese!

 If you really don't know that much about the person you're buying for, go for something simple like one of the make it at home kits or a book.
 They'll be thrilled, I promise!

-If your friend has a sweet tooth, how about the gummy bears or the chocolate?
+If your friend has a sweet tooth, how about the chocolate or cookies?

 1. Yonanas Frozen Healthy Dessert Maker